 When used, these laws have been effective in protecting employees who expose corporate fraud.

 Congress has used similar procedures to protect truck drivers, nuclear plant employees and airline workers.
-Workers in these industries who take a stand for the law and suffer retaliation should consider whether to file a complaint with the Occupational Safety and Health Administration (OSHA).
+Workers in these industries who take a stand for the law and suffer retaliation should consider whether to file a

 2. Who is protected by the Sarbanes Oxley federal corporate whistleblower laws?